aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getSourceType() {#getSourceType--}

+<b>@deprecated.</b> Please use the 'sourceType' property instead.
 Gets the data source type of the pivot table.

 ```javascript
 getSourceType() : PivotTableSourceType;